Inspiration

 Lorekeeper is a worldbuilding app for daydreamers.
 You create fictional worlds — characters with personalities and backstories, locations with atmosphere and sensory detail, lore with history and rules — and then you step into them through AI-powered interactions.

 🌌 The Multiverse — Your Home Screen Each world you create is a glowing orb floating in a personal cosmos.
 You can build as many universes as you want — a gothic magic school, a ninja village, a superhero academy — and hop between them.
-The multiverse grows as your imagination does.
+The multiverse grows as your imagination does, complete with an animated starfield that makes opening the app feel like stepping into a different headspace.

 ✦ Build Your World Create characters, locations, and lore entries with rich, structured detail.
 Every character has a personality that feeds the AI, every location has a "vibe" that sets the scene, and every piece of lore deepens the world.
-Define relationships between everything — rivalries, mentorships, forbidden romances, political alliances — and watch your world come alive as a glowing constellation map where every entity is a star and every connection is a line of light.
+Define relationships between everything — rivalries, mentorships, forbidden romances, political alliances — color-coded by type (rose for forbidden attraction, warm gold for loyalty, teal for mentorship).
+Watch your world come alive as a glowing Constellation graph, where the most-connected entity sits at the center and every node drifts gently like stars breathing.

 💬 Step Inside It Chat with your characters in-character.
 They know their personality, their relationships, where they are, and what's happening in your world.
-Generate narrative scenes between characters at specific locations — complete with mood, pacing, and perspective controls through the AI Scene Director.
-Read your character's private journal entries — first-person inner monologues of what they're thinking but would never say aloud.
+Every message dynamically pulls in tagged entities — so when your assassin walks into a tavern, the AI already knows about the bartender's debt and the bounty board lore you wrote three weeks ago.
+Generate narrative scenes between characters at specific locations through the AI Scene Director, with multi-character selection, location targeting, and prompt-driven scene generation.

 📖 Write Your Story Organize your world into chapters.
 Write your own prose with an AI-assisted editor that can continue your writing, rewrite passages, or describe settings — all pulling from your worldbuilding as context.
-Fork saved scenes with "What if?" to explore alternate timelines.
-Track how relationships evolve over time with the relationship evolution log.
+Every chapter holds your prose, your chat sessions with characters, and your saved scenes side by side.

-📥 Import Any Story Paste a fanfic, upload a file, or drop in a URL from Archive of Our Own or Wattpad.
-Lorekeeper's AI reads the entire story and auto-generates a complete world: every character, location, lore entry, and relationship, organized into chapters and visualized as a constellation.
-A 50,000-word story becomes an explorable universe in seconds.
+📥 Import Any Story Paste a story, upload a file, and let Lorekeeper's AI read the entire thing and auto-generate a complete world: every character, location, lore entry, and relationship, organized into chapters and visualized as a constellation.
+A long story becomes an explorable universe in seconds.

 How we built it